 Web Page: http://music.asu.edu

-A frequent guest recitalist and clinician, Dr. McLin gave the featured Pre-College Violin Master Class at the 2008 National American String Teacher’s Association Conference in NM.
-She has presented master classes at over 50 music schools across the country and abroad, including the University of Michigan, Trinity College (London), North Carolina School for the Arts, Boston University, Blair School of Music at Vanderbilt, Carnegie Mellon University, University of Oklahoma, University of Colorado at Boulder, University of Kansas, University of Oregon, University of Georgia, University of Kentucky, West Virginia University, Texas Christian University and University of Miami, to name a few.
+A frequent guest recitalist and clinician, Dr. McLin gave the featured Pre-College Violin Master Class at the 2008 National American String Teacher’s Association Conference in New Mexico She has presented master classes at over 50 music schools across the country and abroad, including the University of Michigan, Trinity College (London), North Carolina School for the Arts, Boston University, Blair School of Music at Vanderbilt, Carnegie Mellon University, University of Oklahoma, University of Colorado at Boulder, University of Kansas, University of Oregon, University of Georgia, University of Kentucky, West Virginia University, Texas Christian University, and University of Miami, to name a few.

 Dr. McLin received her doctorate in violin performance from the University of Michigan as a student of Paul Kantor.
-She holds additional performance degrees from Indiana University and the Oberlin College Conservatory and for three years was an orchestral fellowship recipient at the Aspen Music Festival.
-Her former teachers include Franco Gulli, Josef Gingold and Kathleen Winkler.
+She holds additional performance degrees from Indiana University and the Oberlin College Conservatory, and for three years was an orchestral fellowship recipient at the Aspen Music Festival.
+Her former teachers include Franco Gulli, Josef Gingold, and Kathleen Winkler.

 Dr. McLin plays on a 1734 Sanctus Seraphin violin, on loan from an anonymous foundation.